FMCSA says no more paper logs – small companies will pay the most with ELD’s.

 Good points worth making about ELDs and HOS compliance.
 That being said, though, it’s almost the 59th minute of the 11th hour where the imposition of the ELD mandate is concerned.
 Will those concerns trump the December 18 deadline?
 The chances seem slim, but we can only wait and see what ultimately happens.

-Request a free rate quote for your company.
+Request a free insurance rate quote for your company.